premchander-revature/interviewquestions/angular-questions/07-DataBinding.md

 <summary> <b>Show Answer</b></summary>
 <blockquote>

-- From Component Class to the HTML Template
+- From Component to the view
 - Bind values to the attributes of HTML elements.
 - Uses [], square brackets in the html file
 - Create a variable in the class, and the bind that value to an attribute for HTML tag